Angelo1211/HybridRenderingEngine/README.md

 * Environment map generation on load for IBL and skyboxes
 * Free flight camera

 ## Development Timeline & Planned Features

+### Alas, I am unfortunately unable to work on this project anymore and won't be updating it any time soon.
+I am still keeping this section in here as a record in case I ever do return and as proof of my naive optimism.
+Thanks to everyone who checked out this project! :)

 The first development cycle began September 2018 and concluded December 2018 with the inclusion of Image Based Lighting and the release of the first stable version: HRE 0.01 "Aachen".
 For the next couple of months I'll be tackling the issues outlined in the [Projects section](https://github.com/Angelo1211/HybridRenderingEngine/projects) beginning with fixes for the remaining non-critical bugs and then moving on to a major re-write of the material system.
 The following is a a list of the engine features I aim to include over the coming months, it's obviously subject to change and all that stuff.